I Want To...

 The Johns Hopkins Hospital (Main Entrance)

-Alejandro Garcia, M.D., joins the Johns Hopkins Department of Surgery as assistant professor of surgery, co-director of the Pediatric Surgical Colorectal Program and surgical director of the ECMO (extracorporeal membrane oxygenation) Program, which provides critical support for infants and children with life-threatening illnesses or injuries.
+Alejandro Garcia, M.D., joins the Johns Hopkins Department of Surgery as assistant professor of surgery, co-director of the Pediatric Surgical Colorectal Program, assistant program director of general surgery, and surgical director of the ECMO (extracorporeal membrane oxygenation) Program, which provides critical support for infants and children with life-threatening illnesses or injuries.
 Dr. Garcia’s areas of clinical expertise include surgery for Crohn's disease and Ulcerative Colitis, surgical oncology, pectus excavatum repairs, and minimally invasive lung resections.

 Dr. Garcia received his undergraduate degree from Cornell University and earned his medical degree from Weill Cornell Medical College.
 He completed residencies at Columbia University Medical Center and performed his fellowship at Johns Hopkins Hospital.
 He also completed an ECMO fellowship and pediatric cancer research at the Morgan Stanley Children’s Hospital of New York- Presbyterian.